mikecbrant/php-rest-client/README.md

 This library provides classes implementing basic REST clients based on PHP's cURL extension.
 Two client classes are made available:

-- **RestClient** - a class for executing RESTful service calls using a fluent interface.
+- **RestClient** - a class for executing RESTful service calls.
-- **RestMultiClient** - a class which extends RestClient to provide curl_multi capabilities to allow for multiple REST calls to be made in parallel.
+- **RestMultiClient** - a class which extends RestClient to provide curl_multi capabilities to allow multiple RESTful calls to be made in parallel.

-Additionally this library provides classes which wrap curl responses within object oriented interface:
+Additionally, this library provides classes which wrap curl responses within object oriented interface:
-- **CurlHttpResponse** - a class which encapsulates curl response into class wrapper.
+- **CurlHttpResponse** - a class which encapsulates an HTTP response received via cURL into a class wrapper.
-- **CurlMultiHttpResponse** - a class which represents a collection of CurlHttpRepsonse objects as returned from multiple parallel REST calls.
+- **CurlMultiHttpResponse** - a class which represents a collection of CurlHttpRepsonse objects as returned from multiple parallel cURL calls.

 These classes support:
 - HTTP actions - GET, POST, PUT, DELETE, and HEAD